GypsyDangerous/Cobalt-BASIC/README.md

  <a href="https://gypsydangerous.github.io/Cobalt-BASIC/" target="_blank"><img src="icon.png" width=50 height=50 alt="Icon"></img></a>
 </html>

 Cobalt BASIC is a simple programming language with syntax inspired by python and javascript with an aim for readability and understandablility.
-It is the fastest langauge ever because it is interpreted by python, but it will get the job done for simple tasks
+It is not the fastest langauge ever because it is interpreted by python, but it will get the job done for simple tasks
 ## Files
 ---
  ### main.py